Table of Contents

 Arriving at Sailung Hill

-From the ridge, the group was treated to breathtaking views:
+From the ridge, the group was treated to magnificent views:

 - Green hills dotted with villages and terraced fields

-- Rolling hills stretching into the distance, bathed in golden sunlight
+- Rolling hills extending into the distance, immersed in golden sunlight

-The scenery was awe-inspiring, yet it reminded everyone that these hills are delicate.
-Small careless actions, like littering, loud music, or lighting wood fires, could have lasting negative impacts.
+The views were stunning, but they also reminded us that these hills are fragile.
+Even small careless acts like littering, playing loud music, or lighting wood fires can have lasting negative effects.

 Community Stay and Celebration